creationix/howtonode.org/articles/express-mongodb.markdown

 Node: v0.4.10

 > Article and Code updated by [loarabia (Larry Olson)][loarabiaSite].
+> Article and Code updated by Toby Clemson

 In this article I hope to take you through the steps required to get a fully-functional (albeit feature-light) persistent blogging system running on top of [node][].